hilaryrowe/documentation3/oeeCalculations/roger-performance.md

 The Average Ideal Cycle Time is measured in seconds and is calculated using the accumulated values for either fixed ideal cycle time or variable ideal cycle time on a shift, day, week, and month basis \(given the configuration of the machine being queried\).

-**_Fixed Ideal Cycle Time_**
+_**Fixed Ideal Cycle Time**_

-The example below shows the calculation of Average Ideal Cycle time using the Fixed Ideal Second Time example values from above:
+The example below shows the calculation of Average Ideal Cycle time using the Fixed Ideal Cycle Time example values from above:

 ![](/assets/Screen Shot 2016-08-15 at 1.32.41 PM.png)

-**_Variable Ideal Cycle Time_**
+_**Variable Ideal Cycle Time**_

-The example below shows the calculation of Average Ideal Cycle time using the Variable Ideal Second Time example values from above:
+The example below shows the calculation of Average Ideal Cycle time using the Variable Ideal Cycle Time example values from above:

 ![](/assets/Screen Shot 2016-08-15 at 1.37.33 PM.png)